UW 2019 offense primer: Can Huskies reach new heights with new starting backfield?

 Under Adams, it’s realistic to expect Fuller, Jones, Baccellia and Co. to take another step forward this fall.
 But there are only so many footballs to go around.
 Some will seize opportunities; others will fall through the cracks.

-Despite all the uncertainty, there’s no question that one of the most hotly contested competitions this fall can be found at wide receiver.
+Despite all the uncertainty, there’s no question one of the most hotly contested competitions this fall can be found at wide receiver.

 TIGHT END